 1. Update Our Furniture

 My wife described my decor as “man-cave”.
-Admittedly, a lot of my pieces were hand-me-downs from my parents or stuff I got for free elsewhere.
+A lot of my pieces were hand-me-downs from my parents and stuff I got for free somehow.

 I had no problem getting rid of my two coffee tables.
 One was a black square Ikea LACK table, the kind everyone owned at one point, which I got for free.
 The other I also got for free from a neighbor who was moving.